June 1: A forgotten album of WWI Cirkut Panoramas

 Have you ever seen a collection of Cirkut panoramic photos from World War I?
 In a bound 4-foot-wide album?
-I was recently contacted by Georgie Gould, President and Archivist for the Roxborough Manayunk Wissahickon Historical Society, which recently received the contents of an American Legion post that was closing in Philadelphia.
-Among them was this large album of panoramic images made by a surveyor named Philip R. Grossman, who served with the U.S. Army Corps of Engineers.
-Georgie recently contacted me to verify that they were made with a Cirkut camera.
+A couple months ago, I was contacted by Georgie Gould, President and Archivist for the Roxborough Manayunk Wissahickon Historical Society, which recently received the contents of an American Legion post that was closing in Philadelphia.
+Among them was this large album, measuring 15×42 inches, containing panoramic prints made by a surveyor named Philip R. Grossman, who served with the 29th Egineering Battalion of the U.S. Army Corps of Engineers between 1917 and 1919.
+Georgie reached out to me to verify whether they were, in fact, made with a Cirkut camera.

 In Georgie's words, "Each is a mix of exquisite, brutal, and haunting.
 No death shows, but devastation and ruins, scarred landscapes and fallen walls and a bridge."
 There are also some surprising images of Army Corps convoys and incredible details of the vehicles and equipment they used in the field.
 And being attached to one unit and photographer, there's something about them that feels more intimate than the Schutz Group photos in the Library of Congress online catalog.